In this series of writings, I’ll be exploring one of those great or not so great ideas that are available to the public but are somewhat obscured.

 Why don’t I remember this?

-many new possibilities, like a jam
+Historical Figures and settings offer many new possibilities, like a jam session with the great George Gershwin! |

 A big reason this series fell into obscurity was the criticism that it received for not being similar enough to the movies that were released.
 While the movies were pretty much a strict action/ adventure series (we can talk about the inconsistencies between the movies and actual history some other time), The Young Indiana Jones Chronicles are a lot more historically based, almost jumping ship from the adventure genre and into the historical-fiction style.
 I would not say this was a bad thing and I actually wish I watched this series before undertaking a few history classes at school seeing as how they took a large subject like Hinduism and turned it into a manageable, bite-sized piece of concise information.
 Placing more emphasis on Historical figures also brings up possibilities like Indy fighting off german spies and stealing back plans for Thomas Edison.